-M. Mesureur, Directeur de l'Administration Général de l'Assistance Publique, said :-

-Will you allow me, as I have had the honour of presiding at the first session of the Third International Congress of Nurses, and Mrs. Bedford Fenwick has asked me, to thank in her name and that of all of the ladies here present, the City of Paris, and the Municipal Council for the courteous and kind greeting which you are receiving in her Hôtel de Ville.
+M. Mesureur, Directeur de l'Administration Général de l'Assistance Publique, said :--- national Congress of Nurses, and Mrs. Bedford Fenwick has asked me, to thank in her name and that of all of the ladies here present, the City of Paris, and the Municipal Council for the courteous and kind greeting which you are receiving in her Hôtel de Ville.